Generic Name: fluticasone nasal (floo TIK a sone)

 This list is not complete and other drugs may interact with Veramyst.
 Tell your doctor about all medications you use.
 This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.

-More Veramyst resources
+More about Veramyst (fluticasone nasal)

 Where can I get more information?